⚡ 100% Free · No Signup

 Unicode Combining Characters in Plain English

-Unicode—the universal standard for digital text—includes a category of characters called combining diacritical marks (in the U+0300–U+036F range and beyond).
+Unicode, the universal standard for digital text, includes a category of characters called combining diacritical marks (in the U+0300–U+036F range and beyond).
 These characters don't appear on their own.
-Instead, they attach to the letter that comes before them—adding accents, tildes, or other marks above, below, or through the base character.
+Instead, they attach to the letter that comes before them, adding accents, tildes, or other marks above, below, or through the base character.
+These marks are governed by the Unicode Consortium's Combining Diacritical Marks specification, the same body that defines every character used across all modern digital devices.

 Normally, a language might add one or two combining marks to a letter (like the accent in "é").
 A glitch text generator adds dozens of them to each letter simultaneously.
 The result is characters that overflow their normal boundaries, overlapping with lines above and below, creating that iconic corrupted look.